How we calculate

 TikTok

-Reddit data is sourced from two complementary feeds: Reddit's public JSON API (real upvote counts, comment totals, verified timestamps) and ForumScout keyword search (broader topic coverage).
-Results are merged and deduplicated.
-Only posts from topic-relevant subreddits contribute to the velocity score.
-Engagement numbers are only displayed when they come from a verified API response.
+Reddit data is sourced from two complementary feeds: Reddit's public Atom RSS for each subreddit's /rising and /hot rankings (viral signal — Reddit has already ranked which posts are accelerating) and ForumScout keyword search (broader topic coverage).
+Results are merged and deduplicated across all platforms.
+For RSS-sourced posts, mention count and feed-rank are the engagement signal; real upvote totals are only displayed when they come from a verified API response.

 We ingest article counts, headline prominence, and broadcast minutes from 180+ mainstream media sources across left-leaning, right-leaning, and centrist outlets.
 MCI is a 0–100 score where 100 = saturation coverage.

 We deliberately include both sides of the political spectrum to avoid ideological bias in the score itself.
-A story buried by CNN and Fox simultaneously scores much lower on MCI than one buried only by CNN — because cross-partisan coverage avoidance is a stronger signal.
+A story absent from both CNN and Fox simultaneously scores much lower on MCI than one absent from only one — because cross-spectrum coverage asymmetry is a stronger signal.

 Before computing MCI, articles are passed through a topic relevance filter.
-Each story has a curated set of required keywords — an article must contain at least one in its headline or description to count toward coverage.
-This prevents loosely related articles (e.g. a Pentagon budget piece matching a UAP query) from artificially inflating the MCI.
-If the 10-article sample all fail the filter but NewsData found matching articles overall, a conservative 30% coverage floor is applied — acknowledging the topic is likely covered even when our keyword sample was imperfect.
+For curated static-topic stories, each story has a set of required keywords — an article must contain at least one in its headline or description to count toward coverage.
+For dynamically discovered stories, relevance is determined by an LLM-as-judge step (Claude Haiku) that evaluates whether each article is specifically about the story being tracked, not merely keyword-adjacent.
+This catches both false positives (old articles matching evergreen phrases) and false negatives (relevant articles whose descriptions don't contain exact topic words verbatim).
+Articles that pass the judge are marked with a one-sentence relevance reasoning for transparency.
+If the article sample passes the filter but NewsData found matching articles overall, a conservative 30% coverage floor is applied — acknowledging the topic is likely covered even when our sample was imperfect.

 3. Sentiment Divergence Multiplier

-When social sentiment and MSM framing diverge sharply, the raw coverage gap understates the story's significance.
-A story the public feels positively about that MSM frames negatively (or vice versa) receives a multiplier of up to 1.35×.
+When social sentiment and mainstream media framing diverge sharply, the raw coverage gap understates the story's significance.
+A story the public feels positively about that mainstream media frames negatively (or vice versa) receives a multiplier of up to 1.35×.

-Sentiment is scored using a fine-tuned model trained on media framing and social discourse data, producing a score from -1 (very negative) to +1 (very positive) for both the social and MSM signals.
+Sentiment is scored using a fine-tuned model trained on media framing and social discourse data, producing a score from -1 (very negative) to +1 (very positive) for both the social and mainstream media signals.

 The most nuanced component.
-We look for anomalies associated with editorial avoidance patterns — distinct from simply low interest.
+We look for statistical anomalies in coverage distribution — patterns distinct from simply low interest.
 This is our most interpretive signal and the one most susceptible to false positives.
 See limitations #09 for the full caveat.

-- →Story has high social velocity but zero or negative MSM article growth
+- →Story has high social velocity but zero or negative mainstream media article growth

-- →Story is trending in multiple geo-regions simultaneously with low MSM coverage in all
+- →Story is trending in multiple geo-regions simultaneously with low mainstream coverage in all

-Coverage Anomaly Weight ranges from 1.0 (no anomaly signal) to 1.25 (strong coverage anomaly pattern).
+The Coverage Asymmetry Multiplier ranges from 1.0 (no asymmetry signal) to 1.25 (strong cross-spectrum asymmetry).
 This is the most proprietary component of the Gap Score.

 The Causal Gap